Home/Blog/Well-Being/General Awareness/Best Salt for High Blood Pressure: Safe Choices & Sodium Facts

 Which salt is used for high blood pressure?

-For individuals with high blood pressure, a salt with lower sodium content and higher mineral levels, like sea salt or Boulder Salt (a salt alternative), is often recommended, along with reducing overall sodium intake.
+For individuals with high blood pressure, a salt with a lower sodium content and higher mineral levels, such as sea salt or Boulder Salt (a salt alternative), is often recommended, along with reducing overall sodium intake.

 Is sendha namak good for high BP?